 At this point I feel i need to explore a class action suit or perhaps a private lawsuit.
 This is fraud and they should not be allowed to get away with it.

-Review about: Ashley Furniture Furniture Set.
+Product or Service Mentioned: Ashley Furniture Furniture Set.

 Monetary Loss: $1500.